helena-intel/readmes/vllm_benchmark_openvino.md

 ## Serve

 Set `VLLM_OPENVINO_KVCACHE_SPACE` to the amount of memory to use.
 100 is recommended on a server with enough memory.

-> ![NOTE]
-> Relative paths to the model file are not recommended.
+See https://github.com/vllm-project/vllm/blob/main/docs/source/getting_started/installation/openvino.md about BKMs

 ```
-VLLM_OPENVINO_KVCACHE_SPACE=100 vllm serve /path/to/model
+VLLM_OPENVINO_KVCACHE_SPACE=100 VLLM_OPENVINO_CPU_KV_CACHE_PRECISION=u8 vllm serve /path/to/model
 ```

 ## Benchmark